Toyota MR2: Performance and handling

 The feedback for the new model was somewhat mixed.
-Some liked its new design concept, while fans of the SW20 would've liked it to continue along the path of the previous model.
-All agreed, however, that the ZZW30 had nearly perfect handling.
-The ZZW30 is considered to be the best-handling MR2 in both overall limit and controllability.
-For example, Tiff Needell, a very experienced race driver and the former host of the BBC television series Top Gear, praised the handling of the ZZW30.
-Although some complained of the relative lack of power, many owners have opted to switch out the 1ZZ-FE engine in exchange for the 192 PS 2ZZ-GE.
+Some liked its new design, while fans of the SW20 would've liked it to continue along the path of the previous model.
+The handling, however, was praised.
+For example, Tiff Needell, a professional race driver and the former host of the BBC television series Top Gear, praised the handling of the ZZW30.
+As some complained of the relative lack of power, some owners have opted to switch out the 1ZZ-FE engine in exchange for the 192 PS 2ZZ-GE.

 Productions numbers

-These are the MR2 Spyder production numbers (of North American sales figures only).
+MR2 Spyder production numbers (North American sales figures only).